MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: SYSTEM IMPLEMENTATION

 The second option uses sampling-based planners from the Open Motion Planning Library (OMPL), which NavPi integrates as plugins.
 Due to their probabilistic nature, they often sacrifice optimality for significantly reduced planning times.
 Since the generated paths remain collision-free, these planners are well-suited for planning longer paths through easier terrain.

 Having the option to switch between planners on demand increases the system's flexibility and supports situation-aware navigation.
+By default, the RRT Connect OMPL sampling-based planner is used, with the other OMPL-based planners and A* serving as situational alternatives.
 Once a global path is found by any planner, it is discretized into sub-goals, which are subsequently passed to the local planning step.